vish-dumps/tria-frontend-assignment/README.md

 3. **Data Storage**: Used localStorage for persistence, assuming this is a client-side demo
 4. **Avatar Generation**: Integrated UI Avatars for visual representation of contacts

 > Note on AI assistance: I used AI developer tools selectively to speed up small tasks (like utility prototypes and suggestions).
 Every suggestion was reviewed, adapted, and tested by me — final design and code decisions reflect my judgment and coding style.
+AI was a productivity aid, not a substitute for technical judgment.

 ## 🚀 Getting Started